MAIF/shapash/docs/tutorials/tuto-expl01-Shapash-Viz-using-Shap-contributions.rst

-Compute Contributions with Shap - Summarize It With Shapash
+Compute Contributions with Shap - Summarize them With Shapash
 ===========================================================

-Shapash uses Shap backend to compute the Shapley contributions in order to satisfy the most pressed users who wish to display results with little line of code.
+Shapash uses Shap backend to compute the Shapley contributions in order to satisfy the most hurry users who wish to display results with a little lines of code.

-But we recommend that you refer to the excellent `Shap library <https://github.com/slundberg/shap>`__.
+But we recommend you to refer to the excellent `Shap library <https://github.com/slundberg/shap>`__.

-This tutorial shows how to use precalculated contributions with Shap in Shapash
+This tutorial shows how to use precalculated contributions with Shap in Shapash.

+Contents:

-Contents: - Build a Binary Classifier - Use Shap KernelExplainer - Compile Shapash SmartExplainer - Display local_plot - to_pandas export
+- Build a Binary Classifier

-Data from Kaggle `Titanic <https://www.kaggle.com/c/titanic>`__
+- Use Shap KernelExplainer
+- Compile Shapash SmartExplainer
+- Display local_plot
+- to_pandas export

+We used Kaggle's `Titanic <https://www.kaggle.com/c/titanic/data>`__ dataset.

 .. code:: ipython